-An estimated 4.8m people in the UK — and up to 162m across the EU — now work in the gig economy.
+An estimated 4.8m people in the UK — and up to 162m across the EU and US combined — now work in the gig economy.
 Independent workers, freelancers, contingent workers, whatever you want to call them, are one of the fastest growing segments of the economy.

 Some of them may actively choose flexible employment options, while others may be forced to take on insecure work through necessity.
 Most make under £10,000 a year, although some highly paid professionals may pull in considerably more.